Why are Family Investment Companies (FICs) a popular investment vessel?

 There are also a few tax traps with FICs, for example:

-• A FIC may give rise to an element of ‘double tax’ on capital gains arising, however this can be managed.
+• A FIC may give rise to an element of ‘double tax’ on capital gains arising, however this can be managed with planning on when best to the extract profits to best use lower rate tax bands & allowances.
 Please contact us for more details on how to manage this.

 • Shares that have income rights without capital or voting rights would be considered as substantially a right to income which may therefore fall within the settlements legislation and so shares with full voting, capital and income rights should be considered instead.